Rathinavelkumar/learn-python/docs/python_sets.md

     File "<string>", line 3, in <module>
     TypeError: 'set' object does not support item assignment

-But, We can add the new set to the exisiting set since they are mutable in nature
+But, We can add the new set to the existing set since they are mutable in nature

     #Set Update
     languages = {"Python", "Java", "Javascript"}